 Insider tip: Browse exquisite ceramics, jewelry, and paintings by leading Big Sur artists and artisans in the resort’s Glass House Gallery.

 How often do you get a chance to spend the night in an architectural masterpiece?
 The Lodge at Torrey Pines, a coastal stunner in La Jolla, not only lets you be pampered like royalty (and who doesn’t relish that?), but also offers a close-up look at extraordinary craftsmanship.

 Enter through stained-glass doors depicting a rare Torrey pine and step into a lobby of intricate wood details and furnishings that carry the Craftsman ideal into the present.
 Though the lodge was completed in 2002, its rarefied details look every bit like an Arts & Crafts masterpiece from the early 1900s.

 You’ll be head-spinning constantly to see all the stunning elements, all echoing the Lodge’s remarkable waterfront setting.
 Refined details fill every corner, even the spa: Check out the intricate mosaic floors at the entrance and dramatic fireplaces in the lounge areas.
 Try the Ancient Oceans Ritual treatment, which includes a warm body wrap scented with lavender, sandalwood, and sage.
-Or, head outside and breathe in the scent of the area’s feathery evergreen trees while hiking the trails of Torrey Pines State Natural Preserve, which neighbors the hotel.
+Or, head outside and breathe in the scent of the area’s feathery evergreen trees while hiking the trails of Torrey Pines State Natural Reserve, which neighbors the hotel.

 Dress up to dine on farm-to-table cuisine at A.R.
 Valentien restaurant, named after the early-20th-century California artist whose Impressionist artwork fills the walls.
 Try one of the seasonal tasting menus, with locally sourced delights like halibut carpaccio, ricotta-and-lemon-stuffed squash blossoms, or stone fruit Melba.